dennisliuu/Build-a-News-Feed-with-Nuxt-2-and-Firestore/README.md

 # Build-a-News-Feed-with-Nuxt-2-and-Firestore
-Build a News Feed with Nuxt 2 and Firestore, published by Packt
+Build a News Feed with Nuxt 2 and Firestore